Transparency of the Regulatory System

 ICSID Convention and New York Convention

-In 2000, the Dominican Republic signed the International Center for the Settlement of Investment Disputes (ICSID, also known as the “Washington Convention”), but has not ratified it.
-In 2002, the Dominican Republic became signatory to the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention).
+In 2000, the Dominican Republic signed the International Center for the Settlement of Investment Disputes (Washington Convention), however, the Dominican Congress did not ratify the agreement as required by the constitution.
+In 2001, the Dominican Republic became a contracting state to the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention).
+The agreement entered into force by Congressional Resolution 178-01.

 Investor-State Dispute Settlement

-The Dominican Republic has entered into several bilateral investment treaties, most of which contain dispute resolution provisions that submit the parties to arbitration.
-The Dominican Republic is a signatory to CAFTA-DR and is thus bound by the investment chapter of CAFTA-DR. There are currently three pending investor-state cases filed against the Dominican Republic under CAFTA-DR.
+The Dominican Republic has entered into 12 bilateral investment treaties, most of which contain dispute resolution provisions that submit the parties to arbitration.
+As a signatory to CAFTA-DR, the Dominican Republic is bound by the investment chapter of CAFTA-DR. There are currently three pending U.S. investor-state dispute cases filed against the Dominican Republic under CAFTA-DR.

 International Commercial Arbitration and Foreign Courts

-Foreign arbitral awards are enforceable in the Dominican Republic in accordance with Law 489-09 and applicable treaties, including the New York Convention, to which the Dominican Republic is a party.
-There are complaints that the court process is slow and that domestic claimants with political connections have an advantage.
+Foreign arbitral awards are enforceable in the Dominican Republic in accordance with Law 489-09 and applicable treaties, including the New York Convention.
+U.S. investors complain that the judicial process is slow and that domestic claimants with political connections have an advantage.